bitfocus/companion-module-analogway-awj/companion/HELP.md

 SCREEN_1label | the label of the screen AUXSCREEN_1label | the label of the aux screen frozen_IN1	| gives a * if frozen
+frozen_S1_L1 | gives a * if layer 1 of screen 1 is frozen.
+Only available at Alta 4K and Midra 4K
-screenS1memoryPGM | the memory currently loaded in screen program screenS1memoryPVW | the memory currently loaded in screen preview screenA1memoryPGM | the memory currently loaded in aux program
+frozen_S1_NATIVE | gives a * if background layer of screen 1 is frozen.
+Only available at Alta 4K and Midra 4K screenS1memoryPGM | the memory currently loaded in screen program screenS1memoryPVW | the memory currently loaded in screen preview screenA1memoryPGM | the memory currently loaded in aux program